blacklightpy/vaultofknowledge/Hinduism on Homosexuality.md

 But this one is likely a case of Devatha Tattva being used.
 # From Smrithi

+## From Purana

+It is given punishments in Garuda Puraana, and it was also used in the movie Anniyan.
+### Garuda Puraana

 ## From Dharma Shaasthra

 **Should take bath:**